DedaDev/ytLive/README.md

 # ytLive
-Stream live on youtube with node.js
+Stream live on youtube with node.js and ffmpeg

+ffmpeg installed on your machine is requied.

 Simple as:
   ```
   let ytlive = require('ytlive')